Bachtrack logo

 Food & drink

-The Teatro Donizetti has a bar open during performances, offering also an aperitif dedicated to the 2025 festival.
+The Teatro Donizetti has a bar open during performances, offering also a drink dedicated to the festival.
 Bergamo, both near the Centro Piacentiniano along the so-called “Sentierone” (in the lower town) and in the historic and charming Upper Town, offers many venues, so there is a wide choice to suit all tastes.